Deir Al-Ahmar: Local Authorities

 The municipality have an elected municipal council for 6 years.
 It has administrative and financial independence but remains under the control and supervision of the central government.
+As of 2023 the main authority and the most known is currently Dr. Antoine Habchy.

 Eparchy of Baalbek-Deir El-Ahmar (Maronite)

 In 1671 the area was established as the Diocese of Baalbek.
-It was renamed as the Diocese of Baalbek e Zahlé on August 4, 1977 and again to Diocese of Baalbek–Deir Al-Ahmar on June 9, 1990, when it lost territory to establish the Diocese of Zahlé.
+It was renamed as the Diocese of Baalbek e Zahlé on August 4, 1977, and again to Diocese of Baalbek–Deir Al-Ahmar on June 9, 1990, when it lost territory to establish the Diocese of Zahlé.
 The Bishop is Hanna Rahme.

 Educational institutions

 Deir El Ahmar has four schools, two public schools and two private schools.
 Appropriately 687 students are schooled in the public institution, and 2485 student are schooled in the private.